aiven/devportal/docs/platform/howto/billing-google-cloud-platform-marketplace-subscription.rst

 Google Cloud Marketplace setup
 ------------------------------

 1. Navigate to `Aiven Managed Database Services on the Google Cloud Marketplace <https://console.cloud.google.com/marketplace/product/aiven-public/aiven>`_.
 This page contains information about all of Aiven's services and how the marketplace subscription works.
-Click the "Subscribe" button on this page.
+Click the **Subscribe** button on this page.

 2. Select your desired billing account, then read and agree to the terms and conditions.